Cascade Conference to Archbishop Murphy: ‘We’re going to play’

 “It’s certainly not a situation any of us wanted to be in – not us, not Murphy.
 It didn’t work out well for anybody,” said Lundberg, whose Eagles play the Wildcats on Oct.
 13. “It has renewed our determination to play the league schedule.
 If it does turn out that there’s competitive imbalance in any sport, (the hope is) that we would treat each other well.
 If we’re winning games by a large margin, do it in a respectful way.
 I feel good about the relationships in the league as far as everybody being committed to doing the right thing.”

 CPC will have a different look this season.
 It announced in January the hiring of Butch Goncharoff, who led Bellevue to 11 Class 3A state titles in 16 years as coach.
-He was removed from his job in 2016 following an investigation by the WIAA that found wide-ranging violations of state rules.
+He was removed from his job in 2016 following a Seattle Times report that led to an investigation by the WIAA that found wide-ranging violations of state rules.

 ATM will also be a drastically different team.
 The Wildcats went on to win the Class 2A state football championship.
 Six seniors from the roster will continue their playing careers in college, one in baseball.